quat1024/hoppers/NOTES.md

 To choose a different texture index for your blocks - if you have a simple block that is the same texture on all sides, pass it as the second parameter in the three-argument Block constructor.
 You can also override `getBlockTextureFromSide` or `getBlockTextureFromSideAndMetadata` for cuboid blocks with different textures on each face (see `ForgeDirection` for the meaning of the `side` parameter, tldr 0-5 -> down up north south west east)

 To choose a different texture index for your items, call `setIconCoord` with the X and Y position of the texture index (it computes `y * 16 + x` for you), or directly with `setIconIndex`.
+Doing this on a `BlockItem` will turn off the 3d-model-in-inventory rendering, but note that the texture atlas used will be queried from the Block, not the item (you can override it, but that's Forge's default behavior)

 ## Models

+The easiest models to make are solid cuboids.
+Override `getBlockTextureFromSide`/`getBlockTextureFromSideAndMetadata` to customize all six faces of the cube, and call `setBlockBounds` to make models smaller than a full block (the UVs are cropped accordingly, so if your block exists in the center of the blockspace, the texture should be in the center of the 16x16 cell).

+The next hardest models to make are retextures of existing vanilla models.
 Override `Block#getRenderType`.
 This is used in `RenderBlocks#renderBlockByRenderType` which switches off the returned int and... dispatches to a giant list of block models.
-0 is a standard block consisting of one cuboid (mercifully calling `getBlockBounds` to allow for non-fullcubes), 1 is a flower or sapling cross model, 2 is a torch, etc etc.
+0 is the standard "block consisting of one cuboid", 1 is a flower or sapling cross model, 2 is a torch, etc etc. These generally have some unspoken assumptions about what kinds of textures you return from which sides of the block, or sometimes don't even support different textures per-face; read the implementation code carefully.

-Forge adds a `default` case that passes through to `RenderingRegistry.renderWorldBlock`.
+At a fairly significant step up in difficulty, you can make fully custom meshed blocks.
+Forge adds a `default` case to the big switch that passes through to `RenderingRegistry.renderWorldBlock`.
 Obtain a unique render type int ID with `RenderingRegistry.getNextAvailableRenderID`, then add an `ISimpleBlockRenderingHandler` with `RenderingRegistry.registerBlockHandler`.
-Return the render type ID in your `getRenderType`.
+Return the render type ID in your block's `getRenderType` and now your rendering handler will be called when it's time to mesh the block.
 You will probably want to look at vanilla `RenderBlocks` for examples of how to work with the model mesher.
 You will interact with `Tesselator.instance`, most likely.

+(Consider it a creative push to stay closer to Minecraft's blocky art style.)

+If you go wild with custom models, don't forget about the block break and running-on-block particles.
+These are still sourced from the Block's regular texture file and texture index, so make sure to put something sensible there.

 ## Tile entities